formlio/forml/docs/serving.rst

 * prediction result
 * latency

-Metrics DB
+PerfDB
-''''''''''
+''''''

 Another storage service for aggregating the performance metric as time series derived from both the metadata pushed via *query logbus* as well as the main *feedback loop* and produced by the *offline agent* processing.

-The Metric DB is a crucial source of information not only for any sorts of operational monitoring/reporting but especially for the dynamic model generation selection performed by the online agent according to the rollout strategy when serving the actual event queries.
+The PerfDB is a crucial source of information not only for any sorts of operational monitoring/reporting but especially for the dynamic model generation selection performed by the online agent according to the rollout strategy when serving the actual event queries.